themanyone/crap/README.md

 **`until`** Shorthand for while(!()).

 ```
-x = 5; do  something()  until  --x == 0
+unless  wrong  ; do  something()  until  breaktime
 ```

 **Custom rules** Crap's `#replace /pattern/replacement/` macros support up to `\7` octal backref substitutions almost like `sed` scripts.
 They are no replacement for `sed`, nor do they supersede other preprocessor directives.
 But they could change things up.
 Up to 100 replacements per line, defined in `crap.h`.
-Rules may be added to `crap`'s source code for all users, or embedded into individual files where desired.
+Rules may be added to `crap`'s source code for all users, or embedded into individual transaction units where desired.
 Embedded `#replace` rules do not persist across transaction units, so do not put them in headers and expect them to work everywhere.

 **What isn't `crap`?** The C programming language.
 Compilers like the Gnu C Compiler (GCC), TinyCC, most other free software.
 Mention of tools and